Romgaz

 Societatea Națională de Gaze Naturale Romgaz SA Mediaș (SNGN Romgaz SA) or simply Romgaz is the largest natural gas producer in Romania and one of the largest producers in Eastern Europe.
 The company is the country's main supplier and responsible for producing around 40% of the total natural gas consumption in Romania.

 Its majority stockholder is the Government of Romania, which owns 70.01%, while the remaining 29.09% are free-floated.
 In 2018, the company was the only state owned company surpassing €1 billion in revenues.

 Romgaz is specialized in geological research for the discovery of hydrocarbons, production, storage, commercialization and the supply of natural gas and natural gas condensate.
-The company is structured into six branches: two production branches located in Târgu Mureș and Mediaș, one underground storage branch located in Ploieşti, a special operations branch located in Mediaş, a maintenance branch located in Târgu Mureș and one international office located in Bratislava, Slovakia.
+The company is structured into six branches: two production branches located in Târgu Mureș and Mediaș, one underground storage branch located in Ploiești, a special operations branch located in Mediaș, a maintenance branch located in Târgu Mureș and one international office located in Bratislava, Slovakia.

 History

 Early history and foundation (1909–1960)

-On the present-day territory of Romania, the first natural gas deposit was discovered in 1909, in Sărmăşel, Mureș County (then in Austria-Hungary), further to geological researches on potassium salts.
-The first gas production was used to power the steam boilers in Sărmăşel and the gas lighting of the alleys in Bazna resort.
-The first gas transmission pipeline was built in 1914 covering the 55 km between Sărmăşel and Turda, with the last being the first city in Europe to have public street lights fuelled by natural gas in 1916.
-In 1927 the first natural gas compression station in Europe was built in Sărmăşel.
-Following the successful gas discovery many foreign companies started to prospect the territories including American, British, French and Austria-Hungarian companies.
-The American success in the exploitation and usage of natural gas determined the foundation of Societatea Maghiara de Gaz Metan UEG (Hungarian Methane Company) by the Hungarian Ministry of Finances and Deutsche Bank whose scope of activity was the exploration, exploitation, transmission, distribution and use of natural gas in certain regions within Transylvania.
-A prodigious period followed for the gas distribution business and the year 1941 marks the construction of the first natural gas pipeline from Măneşti to Bucharest, while the following year a main pipeline is built for the transportation of natural gas from Transylvania to the capital city.
-After the unification of Transylvania and Romania in 1919 the Direcția gazului natural company is established at Cluj Napoca affiliated to the Ministry of Industry and Commerce in Bucharest, which later in 1925 was renamed to Societatea Națională de Gaz Metan SONAMETAN (National Methane Company).
+On the present-day territory of Romania, the first natural gas deposit was discovered in 1909, in Sărmășel, Mureș County (then in Austria-Hungary), further to geological researches on potassium salts.
+The first gas production was used to power the steam boilers in Sărmășel and the gas lighting of the alleys in Bazna resort.
+The first gas transmission pipeline was built in 1914 covering the 55 km between Sărmășel and Turda, with the last being the first city in Europe to have public street lights fuelled by natural gas in 1916.
+In 1927 the first natural gas compression station in Europe was built in Sărmășel.
+Following the successful gas discovery many foreign companies started to prospect the territories including American, British, French, and Austria-Hungarian companies.
+The American success in the exploitation and usage of natural gas determined the foundation of Societatea Maghiară de Gaz Metan UEG (Hungarian Methane Company) by the Hungarian Ministry of Finances and Deutsche Bank whose scope of activity was the exploration, exploitation, transmission, distribution and use of natural gas in certain regions within Transylvania.
+A prodigious period followed for the gas distribution business and the year 1941 marks the construction of the first natural gas pipeline from Mănești to Bucharest, while the following year a main pipeline is built for the transportation of natural gas from Transylvania to the capital city.
+After the unification of Transylvania and Romania in 1919 the Direcția gazului natural company is established at Cluj affiliated to the Ministry of Industry and Commerce in Bucharest, which later in 1925 was renamed to Societatea Națională de Gaz Metan SONAMETAN (National Methane Company).